landonnguyen77/Concert-Companion/README.md

 - **Database**: PostgreSQL
 - **Authentication**: JWT with Spotify OAuth
 - **APIs**: Spotify Web API, Ticketmaster Discovery API, Google Places API

+## Environment Variables

+Configure these in `server/.env` (or your deployment environment) before starting the backend:

+- `TICKETMASTER_API_KEY` &mdash; Ticketmaster Discovery API key used to look up concerts for the user's top artists.